thosgood/this-weeks-finds/markdown/151-200/week182.md

 types and non-abelian Hodge theory I: The Hodge decomposition, available at [math.AG/0107129](http://xxx.lanl.gov/abs/math.AG/0107129).

-There are a lot of model categories and n-categories lurking in the background of this subject, as well as ideas that originated in physics, like \"Higgs bundles\".
+There are a lot of model categories and $n$-categories lurking in the background of this subject, as well as ideas that originated in physics, like "Higgs bundles".
 For the brave reader I recommend these papers:

 9\) Bertrand Toen, Toward a Galoisian interpretation of homotopy theory, available as [math.AT/0007157](http://xxx.lanl.gov/abs/math.AT/0007157).

-This answers the question: \"the fundamental group is to covering spaces as the whole homotopy type is to\... what?\" The fact that it\'s in French probably makes it easier to understand.
+This answers the question: "the fundamental group is to covering spaces as the whole homotopy type is to... what?"
+The fact that it's in French probably makes it easier to understand.

 10\) Bertrand Toen and Gabriele Vezzosi, Algebraic geometry over model